 Who Does Not Have to Pay the SEVIS Fee?

-Continuing students who are extending their degree program, transferring to a different school, changing educational levels or programs, or applying for renewal of their F-1 visa.
+Continuing students who are extending his/her degree program, transferring to a different school, changing educational levels or programs, or applying for renewal of the F-1 visa.

 When to pay the SEVIS Fee?

 The fee must be paid at least 3 U.S. government business days before your visa interview or before your entry to the U.S. in F-1 status if you are visa exempt.
-You may set up the visa appointment before paying the SEVIS fee.
+Detailed information about paying the I-901 Sevis fee can be found on the study in the states website at https://studyinthestates.dhs.gov/students.
+A tutorial is also provided at this site.

 What if the Visa Application is Denied?